wellyssongodinho/avatar-upload/README.md

 ## :rocket: Tecnologies

-This project was develop by using follow tecnologies:
+This project was developed using the following technologies:

 * [![Node][Node.js]][Node-url]
 * [![React][React.js]][React-url]